This page is for legal secretary careers advice for those looking at training in the UK.

 With experience and further training (which may be available on the job or be paid for by an employer), legal secretaries can go on to become paralegals or legal executives.
 Some even develop such an interest in the legal profession that they go on to become qualified barristers, lawyers or solicitors.

-Legal secretaries can earn between £13,000 and £20,000.
+The average legal secretary salary is £21,629 – as measured by surveys in 2019.
 Experienced legal secretaries who work for large legal firms or businesses can earn more than £30,000.